-Is it feasible to visit the Rocky Mountains without a vehicle?
-The answer is yes, but there are some limitations to what you can see.
-Public transportation is not widely available and some attractions, sights and hiking trails will only be accessible by booking through a tour company.
-Self driving is the best way to fully explore the mountains, it allows you to set your own pace and schedule and go to the places that interest you.
+Is it feasible to visit the Rocky Mountains without a vehicle, but there are some limitations to what you can see.
+Public transportation is improving, but it’s still not widely available for all attractions an sights.
+Some hiking trails will only be accessible by booking through a tour company.
+Self driving is the best way to fully explore the mountains.
+It allows you to set your own pace and schedule and go to the places that interest you.
 However this doesn’t mean you can’t have an enjoyable visit without a vehicle.

 Getting Around Banff